squeemishly/quantified-self/README.md

 Return to your calorie counter by clicking on Calorie Counter in the navbar at the top.

+## Live version:
+Checkout the live version of the app at: https://squeemishly.github.io/

 ## What this app uses:

 Frontend: